How Many Americans Are Addicted to Drugs?

 - “Craving” the drug

-- Continuing to use the drug despite physical or mental health problems caused or worsened by its use
+- Continuing to use the drug despite physical or mental health problems worsened by its use

 - Continuing to use the drug despite its negative effects on relationships with others